Battle of Łódź (1914): Battle

 Hindenburg was alarmed by the intercepted wireless messages ordering the trains, but Mackensen assured him that they would prevail.
 In the pocket, Richthofen's cavalry, which had been leading the advance, reversed direction to screen the rear of three infantry columns Scheffer formed along the roads for the retreat back northwest.
 The frozen, hungry Germans pushed on through the icy night.
 They reached the outskirts of Breziny unobserved, because most of the 6th Siberian Division were huddling in their sleeping quarters, trying to keep from freezing.
 The Germans attacked at dawn with bayonets on unloaded rifles and occupied much of the town before a shot was fired.
 The commander of 6th Siberian Division, Gennings, broke down.
 Swamped with conflicting accounts of German movements, and with the weather too foggy and the days too short for aerial observation, Ruzsky issued a series of orders, each contradicting the one before.

 Scheffer's left column, led by Karl Litzmann's 3rd Guards Infantry Division, had reached Breziny on the morning of 24 November.
 Litzmann wrote, on the retreat through Gałków Mały beforehand, "...the sleeping Russians were hauled out of the houses and taken prisoner."
 Litzmann led the "overwhelming and sudden" attack on Breziny, of which, "The success reinvigorated us," he later wrote.
 According to Buttar, "The confusion in command was widespread throughout the Russian formations involved in the fighting.
 It seems that the moves by Mackensen to aid the breakout by directing elements of XX Corps and I Reserve Corps to attack the encircling Russians distracted many local commanders, who directed their troops into positions from where they could cover any new German advance from the north, rather than a breakout from the encirclement."
 Scheffer's central column was led by Thiesenhausen's 49th Reserve Division messaged Scheffer, "There is no doubt: if we don't get through today, we will all be left lying on this ground, or will be en route for Siberia."
 By the end of the day, all three of Scheffer's columns were united in Brzeziny, including the right column consisting of Hans von der Goltz's 50th Reserve Division.
 In the words of Buttar, "It was the end of the encirclement of Scheffer's command."

-Scheffer's XXV Reserve Corps was able to link up with the German XX Corps, when the Alexei Churin's Russian II Corps abandoned Strykow.
+Scheffer's XXV Reserve Corps was able to link up with the German XX Corps, when the Alexei Churin's Russian 2nd Army Corps abandoned Strykow.
 Scheffer's men had escaped with their wounded, 12,000 Russian prisoners, and 64 captured Russian guns.

 Inconclusive fighting continued until 29 November when at a conference with his front commanders Grand Duke Nicholas ordered his forces in Poland to withdraw to defensible lines nearer to Warsaw.

 Hindenburg learned from an intercepted wireless that Łódź was to be evacuated.
-The Germans moved in on 6 December, occupying a major industrial city with a population of more than 500,000 (about 70% of the population of Warsaw).
-German casualties were 35,000, while Russian losses were 70,000 plus 25,000 prisoners and 79 guns.